MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/change-color-scheme-logo.md

 [!INCLUDE[Pre-release disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Change the color scheme of the user interface based on your preference or create your own branding by changing the color scheme or logo in the [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)] app.
+Change the color scheme of the user interface based on your preference or create your own branding by changing the color scheme or logo in [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview.
 You can create a custom look and feel (a theme), for your Sales app and the [!INCLUDE[pn-crm-shortest](../includes/pn-crm-shortest.md)] for phones app by creating new themes with colors and visual elements.

 The theme colors are applied globally throughout the application.
 For example, you can enhance the following visual elements in the UI: